vosaka-php/vosaka/docs/classes/venndev/vosaka/io/JoinHandle.md

 ```

 Factory method that creates a new JoinHandle instance for the specified
-task ID and registers it in the static WeakMap registry.
+task ID and registers it in the static array registry.
 Returns a
 Result that can be awaited to get the task's final result.

+If a handle with the same ID already exists and is still active,
+it will be replaced.
+This allows for natural reuse of IDs across
+different execution contexts (benchmarks, tests, etc.).

 * This method is **static**.